Certification & Audit

 Status valid for 10 months

-If a factory has been audited they will be assigned Assessed, according to the severity of the violations, a follow-up audit might be assigned.
+Once a factory has been audited they will be designated Assessed, according to the severity of the violations, a follow-up audit might be assigned.

 Certification valid for 12 months